Astronomy

 The outer spiral arms of the front galaxy appear to change from bright to dark, as they are projected first

+against deep space, and then against the bright background of the other galaxy.
 NGC 3314 lies about 140 million light-years from Earth, in the direction of the southern hemisphere constellation Hydra.
 The bright blue stars forming a pinwheel shape near the center of the front galaxy have formed recently from interstellar gas and dust.

 Can you lead out the constellations of the zodiac in their season